asntech/intervene/README.rst

 Install BEDTools
 -----------------
-We are using pybedtools, which is Python wraper of BEDTools.
-So, BEDTools is should be installed before using Intervene.It's recomended to have a latest version, but if you have an older version already install.
-Please read the instructions at https://github.com/arq5x/bedtools2 to install BEDTolls, and make sure the bedtools is on your path and you are able to call it from any directory.
+We are using pybedtools, which is Python wrapper for BEDTools.
+So, BEDTools should be installed before using Intervene.
+It's recomended to have a latest version, but if you have an older version already install, it should be fine.
+Please read the instructions at https://github.com/arq5x/bedtools2 to install BEDTools, and make sure it is on your path and you are able to call bedtools from any directory.

 Install required Python modules